 Furthermore, hike to Helambu is a lush region to the North of Kathmandu inhabited by Sherpas and Tamang people although the Sherpas of this region differ in their practices from their cousins in the Everest region.

-Helambu trekking passes through some beautiful and interesting tiny villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wildflowers along the routes.
+Cultural Helambu trekking passes through some beautiful and interesting tiny villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wildflowers along the routes.

-Not only this but also you can see the best view of Langtang range including Dorje Lakpa, Naya kanga and enjoy with the cultural blend of Tibetan Sherpa hospitality.
+Not only this but also you can see the best view of Langtang range including Dorje Lakpa, Naya kanga, and enjoy with the cultural blend of Tibetan Sherpa hospitality.
 Exploring Helambu trekking can be done at any time throughout the year.

 An easy Helambu village trek or Helambu trek combines with the great scenery of Tallest Langtang and Ganesh Himal family, beautiful landscapes and Tibetan Buddhism Cultural and Natural heritages starting from 2600 m low elevation to 5500 meters with relatively short distances at a more relaxed pace.
 Langtang trail offers comfortable accommodation with delicious cuisines run by the local inhabitants where you can touch the local hospitality.

-Not only this but also you can experience in Helambu trek as off The Beaten Path trail, Low-risk factors, financially cheaper, unspoiled culture and natural biodiversity, beautiful mountain scenery, Buddhist Monasteries…etc. Helambu village trekking begins from Sundarijal and it includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
+Not only this but also you can experience in Helambu trek as off The Beaten Path trail, Low-risk factors, financially cheaper, unspoiled culture and natural biodiversity, beautiful mountain scenery, Buddhist Monasteries…etc. Helambu village trekking begins from Sundarijal and it includes all meals, road-head transport, services of English speaking local trekking guide, and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

-Chisapani hill station, abundant flora, and fauna explore Hinduism & Buddhism culture, Panoramic views of snow covered mountains including Dorje Lhakpa, Walk through the Helambu valley.
+Chisapani hill station, abundant flora, and fauna explore Hinduism & Buddhism culture, Panoramic views of snow-covered mountains including Dorje Lhakpa, Walk through the Helambu valley.
 Mountains rise soaring toward the sky.

-Helambu trek-hiking is suitable for any walker looking for something a less than challenging which does not require you to have any previous trekking experience.
+Short Helambu trek-hiking is suitable for any walker looking for something less than challenges which does not require you to have any previous trekking experience.
 If you are healthy and can walk 5 to 6 hours daily, you can do this trekking.
 However, daily jogging or walking exercise is useful before you depart.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 On the trek, you can go at your own pace, with plenty of stops for resting.